cloudmesh/cm_metric/deprecated/doc-old/source/intro.rst

     CM_HOME_LOG_ANALYZER - is set to the location of the "cloudmesh" directory.
     EUCALYPTUS_LOG_DIR - location where the eucalyptus log dirs are stored

-We recommend that the FutureGrid directory is included in the PATH of the shell that will run the commands.
+We recommend that the CloudMesh (previously FutureGrid) directory is included in the PATH of the shell that will run the commands.

 ------------